Simeon Mechev

-Simeon Mechev (Bulgarian: Симеон Мечев; born 16 March 1990) is a Bulgarian professional footballer who plays as a midfielder for Beroe Stara Zagora.
+Simeon Mechev (Bulgarian: Симеон Мечев; born 16 March 1990) is a Bulgarian professional footballer who plays as a midfielder.

 Family

-His mother Malina is a Bulgarian pop folk singer and Football agent; his father Krasimir Mechev is a Bulgarian retired footballer.
+His mother Malina is a Bulgarian pop folk singer and football agent; his father Krasimir Mechev is a Bulgarian retired footballer.

 Career

 Youth Clubs

-Born in Stara Zagora Mechev played for two youth clubs in your home town, ranging from 1997 to 2007, including Trayana and Beroe.
-In January 2008 he moved to Slavia Sofia and signed first professional contract.
+Born in Stara Zagora Mechev played for two youth clubs in his home town, ranging from 1997 to 2007, including Trayana and Beroe.
+In January 2008 he moved to Slavia Sofia and signed his first professional contract.

 Mechev spent two seasons at Lokomotiv Gorna Oryahovitsa but was released in September 2017.

+Later career

+He rejoined Beroe in 2021, where he subsequently became the team captain, but parted ways with the team in August 2023, shortly after the start of the new season.